humanforce/dotnet-sql-codingchallenge/README.md

   year
 }]
 ```
+e.g. **GET _/sales?startDate=20231231&endDate=20230701** - this will return all sales from 01-July-2023 to 31-Dec-2023

 ## UI
-Create a simple angular SPA front-end which shows the sales of all the cars, where month and year can be user-inputs.
-It will be bonus to extend this to be able to select month range for the report (e.g. July-2022 to Dec-2023).
+Create a simple angular SPA front-end which shows the sales of all the cars, where start date and end date can be user-inputs.
 - The styling in UI is not important, just a simple table will be sufficient.

 # Objectives: